Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

 ## Control paths

->Example: `<Gamepad>/leftStick/x` means "X Control on left stick of gamepad".

 The Input System can look up Controls using textual paths.
 [Bindings](ActionBindings.md) on Input Actions rely on this feature to identify the Control(s) they read input from.
-However, you can also use them for lookup directly on Controls and Devices, or to let the Input System search for Controls among all devices using [`InputSystem.FindControls`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_FindControls_System_String_).
+For example, `<Gamepad>/leftStick/x` means "X Control on left stick of gamepad".
+However, you can also use them for lookup directly on Controls and Devices, or to let the Input System search for Controls among all devices using [`InputSystem.FindControls`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_FindControls_System_String_):

 ```CSharp
 var gamepad = Gamepad.all[0];